Kurrawong/gssa-vocabs/user-guide.md

 cs: skos:hasTopConcept :basalt .
 ```

+> TODO: Add diagram with concept scheme and concept in the other direction.

 Next, we will create a new concept that is a narrower and more specific version of basalt.
 We call this concept Alkali basalt.
 Notice that we specify that the concept has a `skos:broader` relationship to the `:basalt` concept.

 ```turtle